|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 A large shieldbug with a dark wing membrane and reddish antennae (4th and 5th segments).
 Adults are bright green in the spring and summer, but finely punctured with dark marks.
 They become a darker bronze-brown prior to winter hibernation.

-Common and widespread throughout Britain and Ireland, becoming scarcer further north.
+Common and widespread throughout Britain and Ireland, becoming scarcer further north and as yet unrecorded from Scotland.
 May be found in many habitats, including parks and gardens.

 Adult: All year